Rail transport in the Soviet Union: Modal shares in 1940; rail dominates

-Rail traffic in Soviet Union
+Rail traffic in the Soviet Union

 Rail freight traffic in the Soviet Union

 The graph compares the freight traffic (in tonne-km) of the USSR to the US.
 The USSR rebuilt its rail system and industrialized with five-year plans.
 As a result, railway freight grew about 20 times from 20 to 400 billion tonne-km by 1941.
 But then disaster struck again, World War II began.
 In the first year or so of the war, traffic plummeted to about half its prewar value.
 But then the USSR started restoring and constructing railways during wartime so that by the end of the war about half of the lost traffic had been recovered.
 After the war was over it took a few more years to restore the railways and get back to the pre-war level of traffic.

 Then the USSR embarked on a series of more five-year plans, and railway traffic rapidly increased.
 By 1954 their rail freight traffic (about 850 billion tonne-km) surpassed that of the United States and the USSR then hauled more rail freight than any other country in the world.
 Railway freight continued to rapidly increase in the USSR so that by 1960 the USSR was hauling about half of all railway freight in the world (in tonne-km) and they did this on a rail system consisting of 10% of the world's railway kilometrage.
 The status of hauling half the world's railway freight continued for almost thirty years, but in 1988 railway freight traffic peaked at 3852 billion tonne-km (nearly 4 trillion).
 This rapid growth may seem impressive, but it was also in some senses a failure, since railway traffic at times did not grow fast enough to satisfy demand, partly due to congestion.

 In 1991 the Soviet Union fell apart and its largest republic, the Russian Federation, which then hauled about 2/3 of the traffic of the former USSR, became an independent country.
 For the USSR in 1989, shortly before the collapse of Soviet Union, the railway hauled nearly eight times as much tonne-km of freight by rail as they did by lorry.
 In 1991 a law was passed which declared that railways were the basic transport system of the USSR.

 While highways were more popular in the United States rather than railways, in contrast the Soviet Union had little or no highway system to speak of.